simple0426/ansible-pull/README.md

 # I tell you
-this is a simple ansible playbook for ansible-pull command
+this is a simple ansible playbook for ansible-pull command test